Code-Institute-Submissions/story-chain/README.md

 ![Conceptual Data Model](/assets/wireframes/conceptualdatamodel.jpg)

 #### Database Structure ####
-For this project I have used [MongoDB](https://www.mongodb.com/cloud/atlas) with the following collections:
+For this project I have used [MongoDB](https://www.mongodb.com/cloud/atlas).It contains two collection, 'users' and stories'.
+When a user signs up, his username and hashed password are added to the users collection.
+When a logged in user adds a story to the website, his username is added as a value for the key 'Author' in the stories collection.

 ## Features ##